 Modern India has a history of a vibrant and active social sector.
-Many local development organisations, community organisations, social movements and non-governmental organisations populate the space of social action.
+Many local development organisations, community organisations, social movements, activist groups, networks and non-governmental organisations populate the space for social action.

-Such organisations imagine a different future and plan and implement social interventions at different scales, many of which have lasting impact on the lives of people and society.
-However, their efforts and, more importantly, the learning from these initiatives remains largely unknown, not only in the public sphere but also in the worlds of ‘development practice’ and ‘development education’.
+Such organisations imagine a different future, plan and implement social interventions at different scales, many of which have lasting impact on the lives of people and society.
+However, their efforts and, more importantly, the learning from these initiatives remain largely unknown, not only in the public sphere, but also in the worlds of development practice, and development education.
 This shortfall impedes the process of learning and growth across interventions, organisations and time.

 Raan Rede – Radio of the Jungle

 The opening up of the radio, alongside other mass media, coincided with the expansion in the scope and intensification of the political and democratic free speech movement in India.
 Here, we speak of experiences of Community Radio in Dang, Gujarat

 The transformation of the Department of Obstetrics and Gynaecology in Aurangabad

 Integrating gender in medical education and clinical practice in Government Medical College, Aurangabad, Maharashtra

 From workers on their own fields to landowners